How to Fix a Buzzing TV

 If your whole setup is connected, the sound will be constant as power runs to the system and won’t vary based on the images your TV is displaying (an essential distinction between ground loops and overmodulation).

 Here’s a troubleshooting procedure to determine what the cause of your ground loop is and what you can do about it:

 - The main culprits are your subwoofer and cable or the satellite box feed at the entrance to your system.
 Unplug the coaxial cable connected to your subwoofer and determine if the buzz vanishes.
 If it does, the ground loop is probably coming in through your cable/satellite feed.

 - Reconnect the subwoofer from its input to the receiver’s output and disconnect the offending feed from the outboard box or tuner (disconnect the cable before any splitters).

 - If the hum disappears, the solution is to install an in-line ground isolator.
-One issue to consider is that transformer-based isolators are universally compatible with analog feeds, but may interfere with HDTV signals.
-Check reviews before making your purchase to ensure that your system is compatible.
+One issue to consider is that transformer-based isolators are universally compatible with analog feeds, but they may interfere with HDTV signals.
+Check reviews before making your purchase to ensure your system is compatible.

 - If the buzz remains even after you’ve disconnected the TV, you’ll need a ground isolator between the subwoofer and your A/V receiver.

 - Finally, you can test these other procedures if you don’t have access to a ground isolator:

 - Plug the subwoofer into a separate outlet from the rest of your setup.

 - Reverse the AC plug for your A/V receiver or subwoofer.
 (If this plug is a 3-wire plug, you won’t be able to reverse it.)